 I feel I have to keep apologising for my self-indulgence on this site.
-But if anyone starts following my websites maybe they will want to learn what in my life motivates me, and helps formulate my viewpoints?
-Or maybe they won't?
+But if anyone starts following my websites maybe they'll want to learn what motivates me, and helps formulate my viewpoints?
+Or more probably they won't.
 Anyway on this page there is a miscellany of brief facts, achievements, tit-bits, odds and ends, things I've done and things I'm yet to do.

 HERE'S A FEW LIFE FACTS, MY EDUCATION AND CAREER CHOICES

 I was born in 1956 on the island of Trinidad in the West Indies.
 My father was working at an oil refinery, and we left when I was one year old.
-A pity in a way - a tropical island might have been a nice place to grow up.
+A pity in a way - a Caribbean island might have been a nice place to grow up.

-My education in the 1960s and early 1970s was at Priestmead Junior School, Kenton, Middlesex and then at Downer Grammar School (later renamed Canon's High), in Edgeware, Middlesex, where I achieved 8 'O' levels, 1 GCSE, and 3 'A' levels in Biology, Chemistry and Geography.
+My education in the 1960s and early 1970s was at Priestmead Junior School, Kenton, Middlesex and then at Downer Grammar School (later renamed Canon's High), in Edgeware, Middlesex.
+Here I passed 8 'O' levels, 1 GCSE, and 3 'A' levels in Biology, Chemistry and Geography.

-I studied at the University College of Wales at Swansea between 1975 and 1978, and there I got myself a 2.2 Joint Honours BSc in Zoology and Botany.
-I should have done better than a 2.2 - I just didn't do enough work and I didn't revise enough, though regrettably that failure wasn't because I was having a wild and crazy time, as students are supposed to have, but I wasn't.
-It was just down to a juvenile lack of motivation.
-The consequence of the 2.2 was that I fell between two stools - under-qualified for research work or senior positions in my chosen would-be science vocations, but over-qualified for the most junior posts.
-It also didn't help with my career hunting that in my early 20s, I was almost incurably tongue-tied with shyness at interviews.
+I studied at the University College of Wales at Swansea between 1975 and 1978, and got myself a 2.2 Joint Honours BSc in Zoology and Botany.
+I should have done better than a 2.2 - I just didn't do enough work and I didn't revise enough.
+(Maybe that failure would be understandable if I was having a wild and crazy time, as students are supposed to have, but I wasn't.
+It was just down to a lack of motivation).
+The consequence of the 2.2 was that I fell between two stools - under-qualified for research work or senior positions in my chosen science vocations, but over-qualified for the most junior posts.
+It also didn't help with my career hunting that in my early 20s, I was painfully shy and almost incurably tongue-tied at job interviews.